-- (1)A retail sales agent may seek business from any business or dispenser licensee, including any employee or representative by: - (a) Describing a retail liquor store and its services orally, by personal letter or business card; and - (b) Inviting a potential business or dispenser customer to visit a retail liquor store. - (2) A retail sales agent must not: - (a) Solicit, ask, suggest or urge anyone except a dispenser licensee or other business to make a purchase at a particular retail liquor store; - (b) Give or offer any gift, gratuity, special individualized discount or other incentive to any person if such can be reasonably construed to be an enticement to obtain, maintain, or increase the recipient's business with the retail sales agent; or - (c) Deliver alcoholic liquor or any related item to a customer.
-A retail sales agent may, however, deliver the merchandise necessary to correct a retail sales agent error in filling a customer's order.
-Only the merchandise necessary to correct a retail sales agent's mistake may be delivered.
-Deliver, as used in this rule, does not mean taking customer purchases to parking facilities directly associated with a retail liquor store. - (3) An exclusive retail sales agent must charge the same price for related items of identical brand, type, size and number.
+- (1) A retail sales agent may seek business from any business or dispenser licensee, including any employee or representative by: - (a) Describing a retail liquor store and its services orally, by personal letter or business card; and - (b) Inviting a potential business or dispenser customer to visit a retail liquor store. - (2) A retail sales agent must not: - (a) Solicit, ask, suggest or urge anyone except a dispenser licensee or other business to make a purchase at a particular retail liquor store. - (b) Give or offer any gift, gratuity, special individualized discount or other incentive to any person if such can be reasonably construed to be an enticement to obtain, maintain, or increase the recipient's business with the retail sales agent. - (3) An exclusive retail sales agent must charge the same price for related items of identical brand, type, size and number.
 An exclusive retail sales agent must keep accurate records of purchases and sales of related items and must make those records available for Commission audit as provided in the Agency Agreement.
-The Commission may inspect the books and records of the associated business of a non-exclusive retail sales agent. - (4) A retail sales agent must sell Commission merchandise at the Commission's established price.
+The Commission may inspect the books and records of the associated business of a non-exclusive retail sales agent. - (4) A retail sales agent must sell Commission merchandise at the Commission's established price. - (5) A retail sales agent may deliver alcoholic liquor or related items to a dispenser licensee's premises only as provided in and consistent with the Agency Agreement and the Commission's Retail Operations Manual.